arjunmakesthings/itp-blog/content/intro-to-physical-computing/final-project-2_log.md

 at this point, [[people/gabriel|gabriel]] suggested that i just draw the circuit out by hand and get to soldering. he was right — it was more important to get to soldering than to draw a pretty circuit. so, i did that.

+but, when i started drawing it, i realised that the structure of my software was helping me be more rigid, and it would also result in a better schematic. so, i continued with what i was doing.

 ---
 # references: